soroushdty/soroushdty.github.io/content/project/website/index.md

 ## Future Plans
 - Sharing my personal Obsidian vaults as ebooks on Python and biomedical informatics, which will be freely available on the website
 - More blog posts
-- Make the website bilingual by adding content in Persian
+- Make the website bilingual by adding content in the Persian
-- Link personal website project with Github site repo readme.md
+- Link personal website project w/ github site repo readme.md
-- Download cv fully automated: full / resume / custom
+- download cv fully automated: full / resume / custom
-- Connecting to local Obsidian vault
+-